FAForever/wiki-pages/Development/Mapping.md

 To enable proper usage of this texture you need to set the scale of the upper albedo texture to a value bigger than the size of the map in ogrids (e.g. >513 for a 10x10 map).
 A value of 10000 will work for any map size.

-### Exponential water absorption
-The new terrain shaders can simulate exponential absorption of light as it travels through the water.
-Originally the game uses linear absorption which works somewhat but is not great because exponential falloff is the physically correct one.
-The game calculates the absorption on units in a different file, so we have to give it a hint to trigger exponential water absorption on the units as well.
-To do this, set the lighting multiplier to 2.2 or greater.
-You can tune down the sun and ambient color accordingly to not mess up your lighting.
-If you skip setting the light multiplier, the color of the sea floor and submerged units will not match, breaking the illusion.
-After this change you might want to edit the water ramp you are using, because the appearance of the water will change.

 ### Mapwide albedo texture
 Some of the new shaders use the stratum 7 albedo slot (layer 8 in ozonex editor) as a mapwide albedo texture.
 It works similar to the macrotexture as in the alpha channel controls the transparency directly.
 It doesn't react to the scale anymore and always perfectly covers the whole map.